hecerinc/Notes-On/finanzas/chap14.md

 ![YCDIN IRA](img/cdin_ira.png)

 Keep in mind penalty-free withdrawals are generally allowed from an IRA so long as the funds are being used for first-time home purchases (up to $10K), qualifying educational costs, certain major medical expenses, or other qualified emergencies.
-ALso, with both the traditional/deductible and nondeductible IRAs, you must start making withdarawals from your account once you reach age 70.5 &mdash; although _this requirement does not apply to Roth IRAs_.
+ALso, with both the traditional/deductible and nondeductible IRAs, you must start making withdrawals from your account once you reach age 70.5 &mdash; although _this requirement does not apply to Roth IRAs_.

 ##### Education IRAs